sageshoyu/docs-opmanual_sky/book/opmanual_sky/30-fly/05-networking.md

 across reboots, so the next time your drone boots up it will be in master mode, and you must run it again to switch to managed mode.

+You will also need to edit `setup.sh` to configure the ROS_IP to be the IP address that you are assigned by the network's DHCP server.